 The combo-retinal: Skin Rocks Retinoid 2 Vitamin A Face Serum, £75

-Caroline Hirons’ retinoid serum for advanced users has 0.05 per cent retinal, 0.5% hydroxypinacolone retinoate (a retinoid with less off the clinical backing than retinol and retinal enjoy) and plant-derived retinol alternative bakuchiol, and is perfect for maintaining a radiant, even complexion.
+Caroline Hirons’ retinoid serum for advanced users has 0.05 per cent retinal, 0.5 per cent hydroxypinacolone retinoate (a retinoid with less of the clinical backing than retinol and retinal enjoy) and plant-derived retinol alternative bakuchiol, and is perfect for maintaining a radiant, even complexion.
 Relatively rich and moisturising so as to off-set any potential dryness, this can be used on its own as your nighttime treatment.

 Buy now